What Are Proper Adjectives?

 Here, the proper adjective comes after a liking verb, therefore it is a subject complement.

-Since these adjectives come from proper nouns, we have thousands of them in English.
-Take a quick look at the list below:
+Since these adjectives are derived from proper nouns, there are thousands of them in English.
+Take a look at the list below:

 - Religions: Christian.
 Buddhist, Satanist